top of page

 Future Non-Profit:

-Social Justice in Mathematics:
+Social Justice in Mathematics

 In late 2020, I was informed of a research study conducted at Duke University that considered the possibility of designing voting district lines that more accurately reflected regional populations in an effort to reduce, if not eliminate the impact of gerrymandering.
 The mere idea that math is being used to create a more just world gives me hope for my future research and the impact I hope to have in our world.
-I am more than certain that the research I conduct will influence my work at my future Non-Profit organization and vice versa.
-While I am more than excited to start this journey, my first step is completing my doctorate degree of which I aim to further enhance my understanding of statistics and other stochastic related fields while also exploring various research opportunities related to the many different social justice concerns in America.

 Contact